 KWR also welcomes a mostly-new crew who will handle preparation, operations and maintenance for the 2020 season.
-Darin Marshall, electronics engineer, has been put in the Crew Chief role in his second year with KWR.
+Darin Marshall, the team’s Systems Data Analyst, will lead the team in his second year with KWR.
 He brings a wealth of experience and will begin his 20th season in the American racing paddock in 2020.
 KWR also welcomes the addition of Evan Steel and his shop Evan Steel Performance, based in Tucson, AZ where Wyman resides.
 Last, but not least, KWR welcomes Dave Hopkinson as a technician who led Leon Haslam to the 2018 British Superbike Championship.

 “As the rider and team owner, it’s very important for me to have an experienced crew who can absorb some of the many responsibilities of campaigning a successful race program,” Wyman said.
 “I couldn’t be happier with the guys I have in my camp this coming season.
 Marshall will be taking the lead in our operation and he will give me the best opportunity possible to continue to work and grow as an athlete.”